 comes as a response to repeated and recent losses: they have lost more land since 1950 than in the previous 100 years.
 Their land has been purchased by the Government and developed with bridges (including the Mercier) and hydroelectric power plants that provide cheap energy to industry.
-This has meant environmental degradation, as the heavy industry discharges pollutants into nearby rivers, making both farming and fishing unsafe for the Mohawks living on the Kahnawake and Akwesasne reserves.

-Thus, Indian's revendications have moved to the larger and present issue of selfdetermination and the general question of lands rights: over 570 aboriginal land claims, covering more than 1/2 of the Canada land mass, still await settlement.
+This has meant environmental degradation, as the heavy industry discharges pollutants into nearby rivers, making both farming and fishing unsafe for the Mohawks living on the Kahnawake and Akwesasne reserves determination and the general question of lands rights: over 570 aboriginal land claims, covering more than 1/2 of the Canada land mass, still await settlement.
 The Government now has a policy of negotiating no more than six claims at a time and made vague promises toaccelerae the process.
 Yet particularly clear and rigid is the Government position on native self-determination.
-Prime Minister Brian Mulroney declared: "Native selfgovernment does not now and cannot ever mean sovereign independence."
+Prime Minister Brian Mulroney declared: "Native self-government does not now and cannot ever mean sovereign independence."